jruizvar/jet-clustering/README.md

 # Jet clustering with [scikit-learn](http://scikit-learn.org)

--   Instruction to setup working area and produce the csvFiles
+-   Instruction to setup the working area and produce the csvFiles

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cmsrel CMSSW_8_0_26_patch1